 Warning: Just because your favorite athlete uses, it does not necessarily have to be your type of racquet because it might not work for you.
-They are different levels of players and professional athletes, far better in physical capabilities than normal.
+They are different level of professional athletes, far better in physical capabilities than normal.

 Before buying badminton racket, check the following factors:

 - The frame